 The letters to the Corinthian church are often mined for Paul’s approach to various problems: divisions, immorality, and what used to be called “charismania” (“strange fire” is more in vogue … Continue reading No other foundation

 When you hear talent, you might think of that You Tube image of Simon Cowell enchanted by Susan Boyle’s performance of “I Dreamed a Dream.”
-But you can draw a … Continue reading Priceless talents
+You can draw a straight … Continue reading Priceless talents

 Sad to say, but “familiarity breeds contempt” can apply to the way we read Scripture.
 If you’ve spent a significant amount of time in the church, you’ve probably read about, … Continue reading Losing and saving your life